The Royal Parks: Management

+Policing

+In relation to the Royal Parks in London, the Royal Parks Constabulary were replaced by the Royal Parks Operational Command Unit within the Metropolitan Police by the Serious Organised Crime and Police Act 2005.

+In 2025, the Metropolitan Police announced that the Royal Parks police unit will be disbanded and the officers redistributed to neighbourhood policing teams.

+General governance

 In 2010, the then Mayor of London, Boris Johnson, proposed the devolution of control over the Royal Parks to the Greater London Authority.
 The government put forward proposals for this transfer later in the same year.
 While The Royal Parks expressed support for the plan, it was not ultimately implemented.

 The parks were managed by the Royal Parks Agency (an executive agency of the Department for Culture, Media and Sport) until the agency joined with charity the Royal Parks Foundation to form a new charity – The Royal Parks – launched in July 2017.
-The parks are policed by the Royal Parks Operational Command Unit of the Metropolitan Police (the English section of the previous force policing the parks, the Royal Parks Constabulary, has been abolished).
-In 2025, the Metropolitan Police announced that the Royal Parks police unit will be disbanded and the officers redistributed to neighbourhood policing teams.

 Some funding for The Royal Parks comes from a central government grant (15%) and its own charitable fundraising (85%).
 The Royal Parks charity generates the majority of its income from commercial activities such as catering and staging public events, as well as through grants and individual donations.

 The day-to-day management of each park and area is managed by a Park Manager, who receives support from a team of staff and contractors.
 Their responsibilities include overseeing the preservation of natural landscapes and maintaining heritage sites, roads, and other structures within and around the parks.

-Charitable objectives

-The Royal Parks' charitable objects set out the main purpose of the charity and what it aims to achieve.
-They are: